 Zillow: 3Q Earnings Snapshot

-SEATTLE (AP) _ Zillow Group Inc. (Z) on Thursday reported a loss of $64.6 million in its third quarter.
+SEATTLE (AP) _ Zillow Group Inc. (ZG) on Thursday reported a loss of $64.6 million in its third quarter.

 The Seattle-based company said it had a loss of 31 cents per share.
 Losses, adjusted for one-time gains and costs, were 12 cents per share.

+The results topped Wall Street expectations.
+The average estimate of eight analysts surveyed by Zacks Investment Research was for a loss of 22 cents per share.

-The real estate website operator posted revenue of $745.2 million in the period.
+The online real estate marketplace posted revenue of $745.2 million in the period, which also topped Street forecasts.
+Nine analysts surveyed by Zacks expected $713.7 million.

-Zillow shares have climbed roughly 6% since the beginning of the year.
-In the final minutes of trading on Thursday, shares hit $33.44, a climb of 12% in the last 12 months.
+Zillow shares have climbed slightly more than 7% since the beginning of the year.